-Detroit group says it will meet deadline for MLS team
+Detroit group says it will meet MLS deadline

 A spokesman says Detroit Pistons owner Tom Gores aims to meet the Tuesday deadline to formally apply for a Major League Soccer expansion team in Detroit.
 That MLS team could still play at the site of the stalled Wayne County jail project in Greektown.